Skip to main content

 • It is explicitly illegal to perform an Unknown Dupe Discharge that duplicates a card in someone else's hand.
 If this happens, the clue must have some other meaning.

-• Remember that after an Unknown Dupe Discharge, the player who received the clue is supposed to discard the focus of the clue.
+• Remember that after an Unknown Dupe Discharge, the player who received the clue is supposed to discard the focus of the clue, even before other known trash to the left of it.

-• However, in the case where only two new cards are touched, then the player who received the clue knows that both of these cards must be the same.
+• However, in the case where only two new cards are touched, then the player who received the clue may know that both of these cards must be the same.
 In this special case, they can discard the non-focused card to cause a Trash Order Chop Move.

 • Note that if the Unknown Dupe Discharge was initiated by a chop-focus clue, this means that the expected discard order is thus different from the usual 'left to right' order, since in that case, the focus of the clue will be rightmost.